slackapi/node-slack-sdk/packages/node-slack-events-api/docs/reference.md

 produced by this module can be found at the top level named export `errorCodes`.

 All other events come from the Slack Events API [Event Types](https://api.slack.com/events/api).
+The signature for your event handler would be `handler(event, [body, ] [headers, ] [respond])`.
-The first argument your handler receives is the event object.
+The first argument your handler receives is the event object as described in documentation linked.
 If you initialized the adapter using the `includeBody` option, the next argument will be the entire parsed body of the HTTP request.
 This can be useful to get additional context such as `team_id`, `api_app_id`, and more.
 Similarly, if you initialized the adapter using the `includeHeaders` option, the next argument will be an object with key-value pairs for the headers in the HTTP request.

-If you initialize the adapter ueing the `waitForResponse` option, an additional callback argument will be emitted with your events.
+If you initialize the adapter ueing the `waitForResponse` option, an additional callback argument, `respond()`, will be emitted with your events.
 When using this option, the adapter will not respond to HTTP requests until you have invoked the callback.
 The callback has a signature of `respond(error, responseOptions)`.
 If you want to respond with a general failure, you should set the `error` parameter to a truthy value.
 If you want to respond with a failure and also indicate that Slack should not retry that request, you should set `responseOptions.failWithNoRetry` to a